qrefine/paper-3-non-p1/more/Readme.md

-# Additional PDB entries chosen to have only standard residues, no alternate locations and represnt variety of space groups: 5zkt, 6agy, 6jqs, 6n1l, 6ney, 6nfs, 6njg.
+# Additional PDB entries
+chosen to have only standard residues, no alternate locations and represent variety of space groups: 5zkt, 6agy, 6jqs, 6n1l, 6ney, 6nfs, 6njg.

 Documented model preparation: